Here's how to take your next step towards a great Union College experience.

 When the Portal becomes available to new students, you will receive an email with your UC-ID and password so you can login right away.
 If you can't find your info, email email@example.com

 You can complete 95% of your checklist online.
 There are a handful of things (like taking your official Union ID photo) that you do when arriving on campus.
-You must finish the Registration Checklist before uConnect begins in August.
+You must finish the Registration Checklist before uConnect.

-You will be working with your academic advisor after you pay the confirmation deposit to decide on classes, but you won't be able to officially register for specific courses until March 31.
+You will be working with your life coach in Student Success after you pay the confirmation deposit to decide on classes, but you won't be able to officially register for specific courses until November 10 (for Spring 2022) or March 30 (for Fall 2022).
 Call the Enrollment Office at 402.486.2504 if you do not know who your advisor is or if you need to change the major you listed on your application.

 - MMR (Measles, Mumps and Rubella) two vaccines after the first birthday or an antibody lab titer proving immunity.

-- Internationally born students: a negative Tuberculosis (TB) skin test within the past year and a completed TB screening questionnaire (PDF).
+- Internationally born students: a negative Tuberculosis (TB) skin test within the past year and a completed TB screening questionnaire (available through uHealth).

 Additional recommended vaccines—If you are participating in the physician assistant, nursing, occupational therapy assistant or international rescue and relief programs, or you will be traveling internationally on a Union-sponsored mission trip, you will be required to have these vaccines.